 - Oral Care: An essential part of any packing list, don’t leave your toothbrush, toothpaste, dental floss, and mouthwash behind.
 If you forget anything, local pharmacies like Watson’s will carry most of the brands you’re used to.

 - Soap/Body Wash/Shampoo/Conditioner: If you’re staying in a mid-range or luxury hotel, you might be able to skip out on some of these basic toiletries.
-Hong Kong pharmacies are well stocked, but if you have an absolute favourite body wash, shampoo or conditioner, bring it along.
+Pharmacies here are well stocked, but if you have an absolute favourite body wash, shampoo or conditioner, bring it along.

 - Hair Styling Products: Pack your favourite gel, wax, mousse or hairspray to keep your hair in check.
 If you forget, no biggie; you can find what you’d need upon arrival.